top of page

 Contested hearings take up more court time and often include the use of sureties.
 If you are having a contested bail hearing you are more likely to be held in a local detention centre for a period of time until the court and lawyer can find common time.
 This can be a few days to a few weeks, depending on the situation.

-People who don’t have the financial or social support needed to meet bail requirements may be able to access a bail supervision and verification program.
-For example, if you don’t have someone to be your surety, a caseworker may be able to supervise you while on bail.
+People who do not have the financial or social support needed to meet bail requirements may be able to access a bail supervision and verification program.
+For example, if you do not have someone to be your surety, a caseworker may be able to supervise you while on bail.

 Bail programs are not available everywhere in the province.
 They will also differ in the level of support they are willing to provide based on your area.
 In most cases, you will be required to check in once a week with your caseworker to show that you’re meeting your bail conditions.
 Other requirements will depend on your case.